 Phyllis Chen and I won for Best Original Music, and Sylvia Milo won for Best Solo Performance.
 This follows on the heels of my Drama Desk nomination for Outstanding Sound Design.
 The Other Mozart returns to NYC at the Players Theatre in October!

-November 8 and 9 brought the premiere of a Sound uttered, a Silence crossed, or Ask (for short), a new work for large chorus and percussion quartet with a libretto by the fearless poet Laura Mullen, in a commission led by the La Jolla Symphony Chorus, directed by David Chase, and red fish blue fish, Third Coast Percussion, Notre Dame University, and others.
+2014-15 sees the several premieres of a Sound uttered, a Silence crossed, or ASK (for short), a new work for large chorus and percussion quartet with a libretto by the fearless poet Laura Mullen, in a commission led by the La Jolla Symphony Chorus, directed by David Chase, and red fish blue fish, Third Coast Percussion, Notre Dame University, and others.

 Crystal Radio, a new work for solo percussion commissioned by Steven Schick, was premiered at the Miller Theatre in NYC, February 1, 2014.
 I am honored to have received an award from the Fromm Music Foundation at Harvard to fund the commission.

 I performed as a concerto soloist twice in Japan in 2014 for performances of Dai Fujikura's concerto Mina - in February with the Nagoya Symphony and then in June the Tokyo Symphony Orchestra at Takemitsu Hall.